emreozelemre/RespubLit.ai/README.md

 ## Models

-### Tallulah (Mistral NeMo 12B, LoRA fine-tuned)
+### PeerAtlas (Mistral NeMo 12B, LoRA fine-tuned)
-Tallulah is the central interpretive model used in the reviewer discovery workflow for concept extraction, reranking, and final reviewer fit analysis.
+PeerAtlas is the central interpretive model used in the reviewer discovery workflow for concept extraction, reranking, and final reviewer fit analysis.

 ### Semantic embedding layer (configurable 3B/4B/7B embedding models)
 Used for semantic embeddings, similarity-based retrieval and early-stage semantic ranking.
 The embedding model can vary across peer-review campaigns depending on domain coverage needs, throughput constraints, and operational context.

-### Tallulah review report evaluation layer (Mistral NeMo 12B, LoRA fine-tuned)
+### PeerAtlas review report evaluation layer (Mistral NeMo 12B, LoRA fine-tuned)
 A separate fine-tuned module used to evaluate the quality of peer-review reports (not the proposal).
 It assesses technical rigor, constructive feedback, overall quality, relevance to abstract, bias signals (e.g., sentiment bias, score–text misalignment), grammar and typos, signals consistent with LLM-generated or fabricated reports.

 A lightweight, public demonstration model of this function is available for testing here: